alphagov/notifications-ruby-client/DOCUMENTATION.md

 |`response.links`|Returns a hash linking to the requested notifications (limited to 250)|
 |`response.collection`|Returns an array of the required notifications|

-If you call the `collection` method on this object to return an array of notifications, you must then call the following methods on this array to return information on individual notifications:
+If you call the `collection` method on this object to return an array of notifications, you must then call the following methods on the notifications in this array to return information on those notifications:

 |Method|Information|Type|
 |:---|:---|:---|